 If you have given us at least 48 hours’ notice before the date(s) you would like to cancel, we will refund you all monies paid and there will be no fee.

 If you have given us less than 48 hours’ notice before the date(s) you would like to cancel, we regret to inform you that no refund is available except in the case of illness/injury.
 All claims must be supported by a doctor’s note in order to obtain a refund.
 For more information, please refer to our Holiday Camp Terms and Conditions.

-If a child attending a Holiday Camp requires medication of any kinds their Named Contact must complete a Permission to Administer Medicine form prior to attending our Holiday Camp.
+If a child attending a Holiday Camp requires medication of any kind, their Named Contact must complete a "Permission to Administer Medicine" form prior to attending our Holiday Camp.
 This is found in our "Essential Info" email that is sent out one week before.

-The designated First Aider will be responsible for administering medication or for witnessing self-administration by the child.
+The designated First Aider(s) will be responsible for administering medication or for witnessing self-administration by the child.
 The designated First Aider will record any administration of medication on a corresponding Record of Medication Given form to be countersigned by the Named Contact upon collection of the child.

 The designated First Aider can only administer medication that has been prescribed by a doctor, dentist, nurse, or pharmacist and all medicines must be in the original container as issued by the pharmacy.